Competency-based recruitment

 Competency-based recruitment is a process of recruitment based on the ability of candidates to produce anecdotes about their professional experience which can be used as evidence that the candidate has a given competency.
 Candidates demonstrate competencies on the application form, and then in the interview, which in this case is known as a competency-based interview.

 The process of competency-based recruitment is intended to be fairer and a more realistic approach than other recruitment processes, by clearly laying down the required competencies and then testing them in such a way that the recruiter has little discretion to favour one candidate over another; the process assumes high recruiter discretion is undesirable.
 As a result of its perceived fairness, the process is popular in public services.
-Competency-based recruitment is highly focused on the candidates' story-telling abilities as an indication of competency, and disfavours other indications of a candidate's skills and potential, such as references.
+It is highly focused on the candidates' story-telling abilities as an indication of competency, and disfavours other indications of a candidate's skills and potential, such as references.

+In competency-based recruitment, candidates' storytelling abilities serve as key indicators of competency, prioritizing concrete examples of professional experience over other traditional markers, such as references.

-Core Competencies
+Core competencies

 Core competencies are the set of skills which are crucial to a business, for them to gain a competitive advantage in their market.
 Senior managers are unable to manage every single aspect of their business, including the competencies needed to maintain a strong business.
 This means that they must come up with a set of competencies which truly affect their competitive advantage, as this will save them time in the long run when it comes to hiring employees.

 Hamel and Prahalad's main idea was that over time companies will develop key areas of expertise which are unique to that company and crucial for their long term growth.
 They said the core competencies should not be seen as being fixed; these competencies should change in response to changes in the company's business environment.
 This is because over time, the business will evolve and new opportunities will arise and so the same must happen to the core competencies.

 Hamel and Prahalad came up with three questions which businesses must consider when identifying their core competencies: